 - New Zealand - please contact us for a quote.

-Delivery - We can deliver the goods to anywhere in Australia & New Zealand.
-Simply choose the 'delivered to site' option in the drop down menu at the top of this page.
-This can be the installation address, or your plumber's business address.
+Delivery To A Business Address - We can deliver the goods to anywhere in Australia provided it is a business address.
+Simply choose the 'Delivered To Business Address' option in the drop down menu at the top of this page.
+This can be your workplace address, your plumber or electrician's business address, or similar.